 At LunaSec, we've been taking on this type of work for a few select companies, and taking notes.
 We realized something a little mind-blowing:

 Scanners could do a lot better

 Vulnerabilities are usually tied to a library or a package, at least the ones that end up in an official database and show up in your scan report.
 Typically, the CPEs (packages) that are vulnerable are written right into the CVE (the official report).

 Most scanners consume this database.
 If they find you have a vulnerable package, they notify you.
-Full stop.
+That's it.

 We've reviewed thousands of these notifications.
-We wrote down the reasons results could be ignored, and in the end realized that the vast majority of these false positives fell into one of a few categories.
+For each false positive, we wrote down the reasons results could be ignored, and in the end realized that the vast majority fell into one of a few categories.
 Many of them could be eliminated by relatively simple code.

 Common false positive scenarios

 Here are some common reasons why a reported "vulnerable package" might not be exploitable:

 Most dependencies installed in our projects aren't the direct dependencies that we've asked for at the top level.
 Most are the dependencies of those dependencies, and so on.
 They're deeper in the tree.
 Since this is where most dependencies are, this is where most vulnerabilities tend to occur as well.